nodeca/nodeca-doc/src/documents/requests.html.md

 Cache-Control: public, maxage=31536000
 Vary: Accept-Encoding (for compressable data)
 ETag: xxxxxxxxxxxxxxxxxxxxxxxxxxxx
-Last-Modified: yyyyyyyy
 ```

-**Be careful** with `Last-Modified` in clustered enviroment, if those relies
-on file dates.

-N.B.
-Check if `Last-Modified` can be safely skipped
+**NOTE**.
+In clustered enviroment, file date should not be used to calculate ETag.

 ### Cache dynamic data